Tzuyi Tseng

 2. How does our native language influence the way we hear, understand, and learn a foreign language?

-• fMRI experiments (3T sparse and continuous sequence)
+• fMRI experiments (3T sparse/continuous sequence)

-• multi-voxel pattern analysis (Nilearn/scikit-learn/rsatoolbox)
+• multi-voxel pattern analysis (Nilearn,scikit-learn,rsatoolbox)

-• Statistical analysis/Programming (Python, R)
+• Statistical analysis/programming (Python, R)

 • Speech processing (Praat)

-I also aim to acquire additional neuroimaging techniques (7T fMRI or M/EEG) and further refine my analytical skills.
-I'm always open to discussions and I welcome academic collaborations, especially within (but not limited to) my current research interests.
 You can find me on my acdemic profile, Bluesky, and GitHub.
 Feel free to reach out via email: tzuyitseng.neuroling@gmail.com : )

 Publications